 The world around us is absolutely full of color, and humans have been attempting to discover, reveal, capture, and trade natural dye goods for centuries.
-Although you might be familiar with some of the most prized and well-known colors, there are thousands of everyday dye goods that surround us, waiting to be gathered, processed, and bound to beautiful yarns so that fiber crafters may enjoy them.
-I am utterly obsessed with discovering local sources of great natural dyes for wool and other fibers and fabrics.
+Although you might be familiar with some of the most prized and well-known colors, there are thousands of everyday dye goods that surround us, waiting to be gathered, processed, and bound to beautiful yarns so that fibre crafters may enjoy them.
+I am utterly obsessed with discovering local sources of great natural dyes for wool and other fibres and fabrics.

 I first got into natural dyeing a few years ago, encouraged by others who had already been bitten by the bug to reveal the secret language of plants around them.
 Now, I spend a lot of time thinking about where these colors can be found for me locally and seasonally.
 This process has brought a new, holistic element to my dyeing experimentation and binds my emotions more strongly to the world I live within.
 I do not aim to be a professional dyer: simply someone who seeks, finds, and shares.
 I hope that sharing my processes and experiments here will help you find a new path of your own, or potentially try something new.
 It’s also just so much fun to see how each of the beautiful bases from Knomad take on these natural tones.